 We reach out to all service users to encourage and support participation in the Open Forum.

 We offer service users a communication platform for the constructive exchange of ideas on issues affecting them e.g. user council in which current concerns are discussed and debated.

 We provide a wide range of information about local and national services and up and coming issues that concern users of mental health services in Croydon.

 Our holistic approach (which includes support to access debt advice, social activities, counselling, talking therapies, Motability services, housing support, floating support, direct payments, GP services and more) enables us to ensure service users manage their circumstances / situation well (preventing crisis from triggering negative health and well-being).

-The Hear Us Mental Health Open Forum is designed so that mental health service users can come together and discuss services that they access and that affect them.
-This forum gives us a chance to meet, ask questions and debate with commissioner, Croydon CCG and Council, and service providers SLaM (the South London and Maudsley NHS Trust).
-Also other services, such as the voluntary sector (Mind, Imagine, Status Employment, APCMH and others) are also able to come and discuss their services.
+The Hear Us Mental Health Open Forum is designed so that mental health service users can come together and discuss services they access and that affect them.
+This forum gives us a safe space to meet, ask questions and debate with the commissioner, South West London Integrated Care System (ICS) and Croydon Council, and service providers SLaM (the South London and Maudsley NHS Trust).
+Also other services, such as the voluntary sector, such as Mind in Croydon, The BME Forum, Status Employment, APCMH and others) are also able to come and discuss their services.

 The Linkworking Project runs in different mental health services in Croydon, providing support to service users whilst also giving them a chance to raise any issues, concerns or compliments within that service, so that we can help support positive changes to be made and shape services to suit the service user.

 The Hear Us Linkworkers are all current or ex-service users who have been through their own mental health issues and used local services to support their recovery.
 Using their experiences to help others, the Linkworkers are committed to supporting positive mental health in Croydon by supporting service users and helping to develop services that provide the help needed, as and when needed.